Wauwatosa, Wisconsin protests erupt after Police Officer Joseph Mensah not charged in Alvin Cole killing

-"He did not surrender the weapon and was fired upon by Officer Mensah causing his death," Chisholm wrote.
-He concluded: "(T)here is sufficient evidence that Officer Mensah had an actual subjective belief that deadly force was necessary and that belief was objectively reasonable."

 Cole was the third person Mensah has fatally shot since becoming an officer, and his death has sparked periodic protests in Wauwatosa and the Milwaukee area.
-Gov. Tony Evers announced earlier Wednesday that he had activated National Guard members as a precaution, though he didn't say how many or how they were being used.
+Gov. Tony Evers announced earlier Wednesday that he had activated National Guard members as a precaution.
 Guard spokesman Maj.
 Joe Trovato later said "hundreds" of troops were at the ready.

-The city of Wauwatosa issued a nightly 7 p.m. curfew after Chisholm's decision was announced, to run until next Monday.
-Many people ignored the curfew, marching peacefully in the city.

-Late Wednesday evening and well past the curfew, a group of a few hundred protesters confronted a police line.
-Police said some in the group were throwing rocks at law enforcement and buildings and that they used tear gas to disperse the protesters.
-Footage posted on social media showed the gas and the crowd retreating.
+News of the decision comes after high-profile deaths of Black people during interactions with police sparked protests that spread around the world over the summer and led to a national reckoning on race in America.

 Chisholm's report noted that Cole's gun had a spent round in the chamber - the one that investigators believe he fired while running, possibly striking himself in the arm - and that the magazine was recovered in his sling bag, meaning the gun had no more bullets in it when he was shot.
 Mensah and two other officers at the scene said Cole pointed the gun at them.